apache/spark/IMAGES.rst

 By default images are pulled and pushed from and to DockerHub registry when you use Breeze's push-image or build commands.
-But as described in `CI Documentation <CI.rst>`_, you can choose different image registry by setting ``GITHUB_REGISTRY`` to ``docker.pkg.github.com`` for Github Package Registry or ``ghcr.io`` for GitHub Container Registry.
+But as described in `CI Documentation <CI.rst>`_, you can choose different image registry by setting ``GITHUB_REGISTRY`` to ``docker.pkg.github.com`` for GitHub Package Registry or ``ghcr.io`` for GitHub Container Registry.

-Default is the Github Package Registry one.
+Default is the GitHub Package Registry one.
 The Pull Request forks have no access to the secret but they auto-detect the registry used when they wait for the images.

 Our images are named like that: